maxbahr/specflow-trx-to-html-action/README.md

 - **downloadUrl**:

-  - _Description:_ Specifies the dowload url to display in email template.
+  - _Description:_ Specifies the dowload URL to display in email template.
   - _Required:_ No
   - _Default:_ 'undefined'